biocore/qiime/doc/install/qiime_config.rst

 ``denoiser_min_per_core`` : minimum number of flowgrams to denoise per core in parallel denoiser runs

-``cloud_environment`` : used only by the n3phele system. you should not need to modify this value

 ``topiaryexplorer_project_dir`` : directory where TopiaryExplorer is installed

 ``torque_queue`` : default queue to submit jobs to when using parallel QIIME with torque